Gamification

 The value of the worldwide gamification market has jumped from less than $5 billion in 2016 to almost $12 billion in 2021—and for good reason.
 Time and again, organizations are seeing a very high ROI on engagement and gamification platforms like CataBoom.

 CataBoom is trusted by some of the largest and most respected brands in the world.
 If you want to join the likes of Samsung, T-Mobile, Warner Bros., Kellogg's, and PepsiCo, schedule a demo now!
+Explore how your HR team can use gamification to benefit employees!

 Read more from the CataBoom blog…